Signs Of Bacterial Infections, Causes, Diagnosis, & Treatment

 • Promptly clean any open wounds with baby-safe disinfectant and see the doctor for the further dressing of the wound and medication.

 • Vaccinate your child against common childhood diseases.
 The American Academy of Family Physicians recommends immunizing all babies unless contraindicated.
-Some types of pneumonia can be prevented with vaccines (23).
+Some types of pneumonia in babies can be prevented with vaccines (23).

 • Prevent exposure to tobacco smoke.
 Exposure to second-hand smoke increases a baby’s risk of developing pneumonia.